JuanCely999/JuanCely999/README.md

 Economist, professional with experience as a researcher, and data analyst, knowledge of Excel, Power Bi, learning Python code, R, SQL, exploratory data analysis, database management, financial indicators, logistics, and reporting.
 Ability to work in a team, under pressure, and according to established objectives.

-Job profile in research, data analysis, and economic and financial reports.
+Job profile in research, data analysis, and economic and financial reports in universities and companies such as BEMORE, Nueva Licorera de Boyacá and OPREC.

 <h3 align="left">Connect with me:</h3>
 <p align="left">